<span class="vcard">Lauren Van Metre</span>

 Guest Author

-Dr. Van Metre (LinkedInX) is a non-resident Senior Fellow at the Atlantic Council’s Eurasia Center, where she has written several issue briefs on the war and its impacts on Ukrainian politics and society, including The trip from Donbas: Ukraine’s Pressing Need to Defend its Veterans.
-She is also an adjunct professor at The Elliott School of International Affairs at George Washington University, where she teaches on conflict analysis and prevention, and strategy and leadership in the Master’s program in International Policy and Practice.
+Dr. Van Metre (LinkedInX) is President and CEO of Women in International Security (WIIS) and a non-resident Senior Fellow at the Atlantic Council’s Eurasia Center, where she has written several issue briefs on the war and its impacts on Ukrainian politics and society.
+She is also a lecturer at The George Washington University’s Elliott School of International Affairs.

 Articles by this author: